-For advice on other medical issues while practising social distancing, you can call Health Direct on 1800 022 222.
-They can help you decide if you need to see a doctor.
+Health Direct on 1800 022 222 can help you decide if you need to see a doctor.

-For disability-related issues, you can call our Wayfinder Hub on 1800 843 929 or email firstname.lastname@example.org.
-Our representatives can help you find information about disability services or connect you to our individual advocates to help stand up for your rights in this difficult time.
-Wayfinder Hub’s phone line is currently operating on a call-back basis – please leave your name and number in a voicemail.
+For disability-related issues, you can also call our Wayfinder Hub on 1800 843 929 or email firstname.lastname@example.org.
+Our representatives can help you find information about disability services or connect you to our individual advocates who will help stand up for your rights in this difficult time.
+Wayfinder Hub’s phone line operates on a call-back basis – please leave your name and number in a voicemail.
 We will call you back from a private number.
 You can also look for other advocacy services in your area using the Disability Advocacy Finder.

 Isolation and stress can make it harder to take care of your mental health.
-Beyond Blue have some tips on looking after your mental health during the coronavirus outbreak.
-The Australian Psychological Society also have some tips on coping with coronavirus anxiety and social distancing (PDF only).
+Beyond Blue is running the Coronavirus Mental Wellbeing Support Service.
+Phoenix Australia also has some tips on looking after your mental health during this time.
+The Australian Psychological Society have some tips on coping with coronavirus anxiety and social distancing (PDF only).
 There’s also Easy Read info about this from CID.

 If you want to talk to someone about your mental health, you can call:

-- QLife, which provides Australia-wide anonymous, LGBTI peer support and referral for people wanting to talk about a range of issues including sexuality, identity, gender, bodies, feelings or relationships (open 3pm to midnight, 7 days a week).
+- QLife, which provides Australia-wide anonymous, LGBTIQA+ peer support and referral for people wanting to talk about a range of issues, including sexuality, identity, gender, bodies, feelings or relationships (open 3pm to midnight, 7 days a week).
+1800 184 527

 Domestic and family violence can get worse in stressful situations like this.
 1800 RESPECT, the national sexual assault, domestic and family violence counselling service, is open 24/7.